keamas/AzurePSScripts/RBAC/RB-ControlAzureADRBACRoles/Readme.md

 ````
 which represent the AzureAD Group to AzureAD role mapping.
 ***Important*** there are AzureAD roles and AzureAD role templates in AzureAD available.
-This script only support AzureAD roles.
+This script only supports AzureAD roles.
-If you want to map an AzureAD group to a AzureAD role template, you have to convert the template to a role!
+If you want to map an AzureAD group to an AzureAD role template, you have to convert the template to a role!

-***Important*** Bevor you execute the script, please enable the debug modus (Script region: "Define global variables")
+***Important*** Before you execute the script, please enable the debug modus (Script region: "Define global variables")

 ````
  $debugscript = $true